 So what’s the deal with…Chevron?
 Jerry Seinfeld launched his comedic career off of “what’s the deal” jokes, but if you’ve tuned in this week hoping for something similar, you might be disappointed.
-Unfortunately, I’m not nearly as funny.
+Unfortunately, I am an oil and gas coordinator that works with an oil and gas attorney and I’m not nearly as funny.
 Also, what’s happening with Chevron isn’t too funny either.
 So where are they going?

 They might not answer your phone calls or respond to your emails.
 If you’ve had a difficult time trying to get in touch with them, don’t worry, you’re not alone.

 In case you haven’t heard, Chevron announced in December that they were making their Appalachian assets available for purchase.
 What that means is they are hoping to sell off what they have in the Marcellus/Utica in the Ohio Valley, including areas in Pennsylvania, West Virginia, and Ohio.
 I know, it’s sad, but try not to feel too bad for them.
 My hunch is Chevron will be just fine.
 However, if the rumors are true, and I believe they are, several people who have been working for Chevron in Moundsville, West Virginia, and Marshall County have lost their jobs.
 Unfortunately, this most likely includes people you have met or talked to on the phone.
 I have personally built relationships with these folks and feel terrible for those who have been let go or have their careers hanging in the balance.
 Despite our differences from time to time, there are a lot of very hard-working, knowledgeable people that worked with Chevron and I enjoyed working with them through the years.
 Here’s to hoping that all of those who lost their job land on their feet.

 What Can You Expect?